xjpalma/gbif2estimateS/README.md

 ```sh
 $ conda install --file dist/requirements.txt
 ```
-Run the test to see if all is installed correctly:
+Run test to see if everything is installed correctly:
 ```
 $ cd test
 $ ./test.sh